 #16 Create transparency

-If all else fails, sit down with your engineers and speak with them.
-Have personal one-on-one discussions without any formalities.
+If all else fails, sit down with your engineers and have a heart-to-heart.
+Ditch the formalities and just talk.

-Maybe they lost a loved one, and they no longer care about doing much work.
-And because many engineers are introverts, YOU need to spark this conversation.
+Maybe they’re grieving a lost loved one and can’t focus on work.
+Since many engineers are introverts, you might need to initiate this conversation.

 “How to motivate your engineers?” wrap up

-Keeping engineer motivation high is no easy task.
-Even when you’re managing only top-tier engineering talent.
-Because people aren’t machines.
+Keeping engineer motivation high is no walk in the park—even when you’re managing top-notch talent.
+People aren’t machines, after all.

-So, managers need to consider fatigue, personal lives, and emotions.
-But by using these 17 tips, you can help optimize the work output of every type of engineer.
-Then, in the end, everyone including the engineers will come out winning!
+So, managers must consider factors like fatigue, personal lives, and emotions.
+By using these 17 tips, you can help optimize the work output of every engineer.
+In the end, everyone, including the engineers, comes out on top!